-I’m so excited for this post as this is something that I’ve been wanting to do for a long while!
-If I had known how easy this is I would have done it years ago.
-I’m going to show you how to make an herbal salve with herbs that you can forage or are most likely growing in your garden.
 The best part about it is that you can use any number of herbs, it doesn’t have to be the exact ones that I show you here, as there are many that have powerful healing properties.

 Choosing and Drying Herbs for Herbal Salve

-Alrighty, lets get into the details of this salve making!
 The first step in the process is to make an herbal oil infusion, which sounds a lot more complicated than it actually is.
 There are a few different ways to do this, but the first thing you need are herbs.

-For this salve I used plantain leaves, comfrey leaves, yarrow leaves and flowers, lavender flowers, and lemon balm leaves.
-There are many other medicinal plants and herbs that can be used, such as calendula, St. Johns wort, and arnica to name a few.
-I foraged the herbs for this salve, but you can also purchase high quality, organic dried herbs from Mountain Rose Herbs.
+There are many other medicinal plants and herbs that can be used, such as calendula, St. Johns wort, dandelion, and arnica to name a few.

-If you foraged your own herbs you will need to dry them first.
 Hang them upside down for several weeks, use a drying screen, or if you need them in a hurry and you happen to have a food dehydrator (Excalibur is best), you can use that as well.
-Since I was making yogurt in my dehydrator already, I decided to do double duty and dry my herbs at the same time.

-It’s important to make sure that your herbs are completely dry before you make your oil infusion or else mold can form and it will go rancid.
+In general, it’s important to make sure that your herbs are completely dry before you make your oil infusion or else mold can form and it will go rancid.

-Making the Herb Infused Oil
+Make the Herb Infused Oil

 Now it’s time to make your infused herbal oil.
-There are a few of ways to do this, the first is to simply put your dried herbs in oil and let it sit for several weeks.
-I will often gently heat my oils as they’re infusing in my dehydrator a few times to help the process along.
-You can use several different types of oil for your infusion, but olive oil is the most common.
-I also like to use coconut oil.
+There are a few of ways to do this, the first is to simply put your dried herbs in oil and let it sit in a cool place out of direct sunlight for several weeks.

-If you need your infused oil sooner, or if you want to use coconut oil which is usually solid at room temperature, you can gently heat the herbs in the oil over a double boiler or in a slow cooker on low heat.
 I was short on time and wanted to use some coconut oil, so I decided to go with this method.
 Plus, I recently acquired a slow cooker that came with a second mini slow cooker, and I discovered that this is the perfect use for it!

 Crush up your dried herbs a bit and put them in your vessel, then cover with oil.
 I used a combination of olive and coconut oil, a total of approximately 1 ½ cups.
 The more oil you make, the more salve you can make.
-Heat for several hours, making sure that it doesn’t get too hot and cook the herbs.
-I did this in the evening and turned off the heat before bed, letting the herbs continue to steep overnight.

-Herbal Salve Recipe
+Make the Herbal Salve

 The next morning I had a very fragrant herbal oil infusion!
 Strain it with a sieve and cheesecloth into a bowl that you will be able to use as a double boiler.